New Algebraic Points on Curves: Introduction

 has finitely many solutions. \item Let $E/K$ be an elliptic curve specified by an affine Weierstrass model

 and let $\mathscr{O}$ denote the point at infinity.
 Let $X=E\setminus \mathscr{O}$, which has Euler characteristic $-1$.
 Then the Faltings--Siegel theorem applied to $\cX$ simply asserts that the affine model has finitely many points $(x,y) \in \OO_K^2$; this is Siegel's theorem for integral points on elliptic curves. \end{itemize} In the above cases, both the curve and the number field are fixed.
-This paper is motivated by the following question. \begin{question} Given a hyperbolic curve $\cX/K$ and a family $\cL$ of number field extensions $L/K$, how does the set of integral points $\cX(\OO_L)$ vary with the number field? \end{question} A typical instance of the above question is when $X=C$ is a complete curve of degree $g \ge 2$, and $\cL$ is the set of all extensions $L/K$ of a fixed degree $n$.
-This instance of the question is well-considered in literature; for an excellent survey we recommend \cite{VirayVogt}, but merely mention two famous results. \begin{itemize}[leftmargin=5mm] \item Merel's celebrated Uniform Boundedness Theorem \cite{Merel} asserts that all degree $n$ points on the modular curve $X_1(p)/\Q$ (with $p$ prime) are cuspidal, for $n<2 \log_{3}(\sqrt{p}-1)$. \item A theorem of Harris and Silverman \cite{HS} asserts that a (complete) curve $C/\Q$ of genus $\ge 2$ has infinitely many quadratic points if and only if $C$ is hyperelliptic or bielliptic.
+This paper is motivated by the following question. \begin{question} Given a hyperbolic curve $\cX/K$ and a family $\cL$ of number field extensions $L/K$, how does the set of integral points $\cX(\OO_L)$ vary with the number field? \end{question} A typical instance of the above question is when $X=C$ is a complete curve of genus $g \ge 2$, and $\cL$ is the set of all extensions $L/K$ of a fixed degree $n$.
+This instance of the question is well-considered in the literature; for an excellent survey we recommend \cite{VirayVogt}, but merely mention two famous results. \begin{itemize}[leftmargin=5mm] \item Merel's celebrated Uniform Boundedness Theorem \cite{Merel} asserts that all degree $n$ points on the modular curve $X_1(p)/\Q$ (with $p$ prime) are cuspidal, for $n<2 \log_{3}(\sqrt{p}-1)$. \item A theorem of Harris and Silverman \cite{HS} asserts that if a (complete) curve $C/\Q$ of genus $\ge 2$ has infinitely many quadratic points then $C$ is hyperelliptic or bielliptic.
 This theorem builds on a deep theorem of Faltings asserting that if $A/K$ is an abelian variety and $V$ is a subvariety not containing any abelian variety then $V(K)$ is finite. \end{itemize}

-In this paper we offer a conjectural statistical (partial) response to Question~\ref{question:big}.
+In this paper we offer a conjectural statistical (partial) response to Question~\ref{question:big}; this is Conjecture~\ref{conj:diostab} stated below.
 Let $X/K$ be a hyperbolic curve as before, and let $L/K$ be an extension.
-The conjecture is concerned which what we call the set of \textbf{$L$-new points} that appear over $L$ on $X/K$; we define these by
+The conjecture is concerned with what we call the set of \textbf{$L$-new points} that appear over $L$ on $X/K$; we define these by